ottopeczWork/promise-presentation/README.md

 }
 ```
 ## Deferreds
 Non-standard...
 Questionable.
 Clearer code though.
-Use it only when that's the only way to promisify something.
+Use it when that's the only way to promisify something.

 API:
 ```